hakavlad/tird/README.md

   - ASCII armored output.
   - [Reed–Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction).
   - Splitting the output into chunks.
-  - The use of [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for processing files.
+  - Use of [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for processing files (not intended for automated scripts).
   - Low-level block device reading and writing on MS Windows.
 As a result, these devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or embedded.
 - `tird` does not provide:
   - A graphical user interface.